United Torah Judaism: Ideology

-United Torah Judaism (Yahadut HaTorah – UTJ) is a coalition of two Haredi parties, Agudat Israel and Degel HaTorah, which submitted a joint list in the 1992 election, in which it won four Knesset seats.
-In the 1999 elections, UTJ won five Knesset seats.
-UTJ wants to maintain a status quo relationship in regard to religion-and-state issues.
+UTJ wants to maintain the "status quo" relationship in regard to religion-and-state issues.
 The party has no uniform opinion on the issue of increasing settlements in the West Bank.

 Structure and constituency

 UTJ has always been a coalition of two individual parties, choosing to take advantage of Israeli election law in order to maximize the number of seats it can gain in the Knesset (and thus maximize its influence):